Shipping Submarine Cable Spools (OOG Cargo)

 Heavy-Lift Equipment

-Specialised heavy-lift equipment (cranes, forklifts) is essential.
-Coordinate with the port and shipping line well in advance to guarantee the availability of the necessary equipment at the loading and discharge points.
+Specialised heavy-lift equipment, such as cranes and forklifts, is essential for the safe handling of submarine cable spools.
+Coordination with the port and shipping line well in advance is necessary to guarantee the availability of the required equipment at both the loading and discharge points.

 Supervision

 On-site supervision by experienced personnel is crucial for safe and efficient loading and discharge operations.
-This ensures the process adheres to safety protocols and minimises the risk of damage or accidents.
+This ensures adherence to established safety protocols and minimises the risk of damage or accidents throughout the process.

 Transportation